MacCode7110/CS4341A2/Exercise3.26.md

     d.
 What is the maximum number of nodes expanded by breadth-first graph search?

         For a graph search, we cannot visit the same node multiple times.
-There are no repeated paths or loops.
+There are no repeated paths.
 Final maximum should be a quadratic result.
         The maximum number of nodes expanded is cumulative through the graph depths.
         For a solution at depth 1, there is a maximum of 1 node that has been expanded (the root node).
         For a solution at depth 2, there is a maximum of 5 nodes that have been expanded including the root node (the number of nodes expanded is cumulative).